HeroGabe34/Tales-of-Series-Cheat-Engine-Stuff/README.md

 **Modified Items I did**

 Change the Strategies of party members
-(Give Lloyd the L-Range Magic Position or giving Colette the Heal command for TP usage)
+(EX:Give Lloyd the L-Range Magic Position or giving Colette the Heal command for TP usage)

 All TP usage is 1